Banking and Insurance Compliance, meet Behavioral Intelligence

 While traditional compliance software approaches might be enough to get you compliant, doing the bare minimum is a risk in and of itself.

-New AI-driven banking and insurance oversight software like ForMotiv’s Behavioral Intelligence solution helps businesses reduce risk and lower costs, both from a ‘safety of compliance’ standpoint, as well as a reduction in risk and fraud.
+New AI-driven banking and insurance oversight software like ForMotiv’s Behavioral Intelligence solution helps businesses reduce risk and lower costs, both from a ‘safety of compliance’ standpoint, as well as a reduction in risk and insurance claim fraud.

 The bottom line: Companies are not doing NEARLY enough to hit the acceptable threshold of compliance, and if it hasn’t hurt them yet and they don’t start adding new solutions, it will.